 How Much Can You Make With Associates A Cybersecurity?

-What are current salaries for entry level Cybersecurity Analyst with an Associate’s Degree?
-According to employer-reported sources on job posting sites, the average salary for an entry level Cybersecurity Analyst with an Associate’s Degree is around $61,000 – $65,000.
+What are the current salaries for entry-level Cybersecurity Analysts with an associate’s degree?
+According to employer-reported sources on job posting sites, the average salary for an entry-level Cybersecurity Analyst with an Associate’s Degree is around $61,000 to $65,000.

 According to the Bureau of Labor Statistics (BLS), the job outlook for cybersecurity professionals is vital.
 For example, the employment of Information Security Analysts will grow by 33% between 2020 and 2030, a rate significantly faster than the national average for all occupations.
 The median annual wage for information security analysts was $103,590 in May 2020.